vsrinivas/fuchsia/toolchain.md

 ```

 (Note: that trailing slash is important.)

-You need CMake version 3.8.0 and newer to execute these commands.
-This was the first version to support Fuchsia.

 Note that the second stage build uses LTO (Link Time Optimization) to achieve
 better runtime performance of the final compiler.
 LTO often requires a large